apacha/OMR-Datasets/docs/source/index.rst

 .. code-block:: python

+    from omrdatasettools.Downloader import Downloader
-    from omrdatasettools.downloaders.HomusDatasetDownloader import HomusDatasetDownloader
+    from omrdatasettools.OmrDataset import OmrDataset

-    dataset_downloader = HomusDatasetDownloader("raw_dataset_destination_path")
+    downloader = Downloader()
-    dataset_downloader.download_and_extract_dataset()
+    downloader.download_and_extract_dataset(OmrDataset.HOMUS_V2, "data")

-Once the download has completed, you may want to work with images, instead of textual descriptions.
-The package `omrdatasettools.image_generators` contains the appropriate tools for doing so:
+Once the download has completed, you may want to work with images, instead of textual descriptions, so we can generate them.

 .. code-block:: python

-    from omrdatasettools.image_generators.HomusImageGenerator import HomusImageGenerator
+    from omrdatasettools.HomusImageGenerator import HomusImageGenerator

-    HomusImageGenerator.create_images(raw_data_directory="raw_dataset_destination_path",
-                                      destination_directory="dataset_destination_path",
+    HomusImageGenerator.create_images(raw_data_directory="data",
+                                      destination_directory="homus_data",
                                       stroke_thicknesses=[3],
                                       canvas_width=96,
                                       canvas_height=192,